What is Coenzyme Q10?

-Clinical research shows that CoQ10 in a powder form taken without any oils or fats is unabsorbable.
-This means that CoQ10 in a tablet form or CoQ10 products with CoQ10 powder in hard gels are unusable by our bodies.
-Here, it is important to emphasize that the same goes for CoQ10 in an oilmatrix in softgels, unless the CoQ10 raw material has been through a thermal process that prevents unabsorbable crystals in the CoQ10 product.
-There are numerous CoQ10 products, which look identical to Pharma Nord's brown softgels, however, this does not mean that the product can be absorbed.
-The only way to feel sure that it is a high quality product with a satisfactory absorption level is to choose a CoQ10 product that has actual clinical research documentation documenting that the CoQ10 product increases the CoQ10 blood levels.
+Clinical research shows that CoQ10 in a powder form taken without any oils or fats is pracically unabsorbable.
+This means that CoQ10 in a tablet form or CoQ10 products with CoQ10 powder in hard gels is almost totally unusable by our body.
+Here, it is important to emphasize that the same goes for CoQ10 in an oil matrix in softgels unless the CoQ10 raw material has been through a thermal process that prevents unabsorbable crystals in the CoQ10 product.
+There are numerous CoQ10 products that look identical to Pharma Nord's brown softgels; however, this does not mean that the product can be absorbed.
+The only way to be sure that it is a high quality product with a satisfactory absorption level is to choose a CoQ10 product that has actual clinical research evidence documenting that the CoQ10 product increases the CoQ10 blood levels.

 Requires Special Pre-treatment

 In human clinical trials where researchers have measured the CoQ10 blood content pre- and post trial, the researchers have been able to document the absorption effect from the ingested CoQ10 products.
 The best results have been achieved using a unique formulation of oils with softgels containing pre-heated ubiquinone to ensure a complete dissolution of the CoQ10 crystals at body temperature, not the higher melting point of the CoQ10 crystals when untreated (118.4 degrees F).